-86Box is an IBM PC system emulator that specializes in running old operating systems and software designed for IBM PC systems and compatibles from 1981 through fairly recent system designs based on the PCI bus.
+86Box is a low level x86 emulator that runs older operating systems and software designed for IBM PC systems and compatibles from 1981 through fairly recent system designs based on the PCI bus.

-- Cycle-accurate low level emulation of 8086-based processors up to the Pentium II
+- Low level emulation of 8086-based processors up to the Pentium with focus on accuracy

 - Many available systems, such as the very first IBM PC 5150 from 1981, or the more obscure IBM PS/2 line of systems based on the Micro Channel Architecture

 - Lots of supported peripherals including video adapters, sound cards, network adapters, hard disk controllers, and SCSI adapters